tekumara/notes/docker-desktop-mac.md

 total 68167208
  68167208 -rw-r--r--  1 tekumara  staff   104G 21 Jun 17:23 Docker.raw
 ```

-Actual usage is 68MB, max is 104G
+Actual usage is 68MB, max is 104G.
+To increase the max: Docker - Preferences - Resources - Disk image size

 See also:
 [Disk utilization in Docker for Mac](https://docs.docker.com/docker-for-mac/space/)